|email - May 2018|

 Transposition of genetic elements from one place to another does explain how changes to the genotype cause changes in the phenotype—but it doesn’t explain the origin of those genetic elements.
 That’s the problem evolutionists can’t solve.

 Imagine you are in a high school debate class.
 The proposition is: “Dr. McClintock’s research is more consistent with Intelligent Design than Darwinian Evolution.”
 Everyone on the winning side will get an A. Everyone on the losing side fails the class.
 You can choose to take either side.
-Which side would you chose to be on?
+Which side would you choose to be on?

 |Quick links to|